 - Completion of a BA in International Politics and Economics, or International Studies with a disciplinary specialization in Economics or Political Science from Middlebury.
 Students with majors in other fields may apply to this integrated degree with permission of the IPS program chair, provided they have met other requirements and have taken the appropriate set of courses.

 - Completion of Introduction to microeconomics (ECON 0155) and macroeconomics (ECON 0150).
-If not completed at Middlebury, these courses may be taken as an intensive course in August or January at the Monterey Institute (for a fee) or at other Monterey Bay Area campuses prior to matriculation (Note: these courses do not count towards MAIPS degree).
+If not completed at Middlebury, these courses may be taken as an intensive course in August or January at Middlebury Institute of International Studies (MIIS) (for a fee) or at other Monterey Bay Area campuses prior to matriculation (Note: these courses do not count towards MAIPS degree).
 These courses must be completed with a grade of “B” or higher.

-- Additional courses at Middlebury that will prepare students for their particular track at the Monterey Institute.
+- Additional courses at Middlebury that will prepare students for their particular track at Middlebury Institute of International Studies (MIIS).
 These courses are spelled out below in the “degree map” section.

 II.
 Language Skills